henricbjork/To-do-app/README.md

 - Improve my overall JavaScript skills
 - Keep track of tasks (not really)

+## User stories
+- As a user I should be able to add tasks to the list
+- As a user I should be able to remove tasks from the list
+- As a user I should be able to edit tasks in the list
+- As a user, my additions and changes to the tasks in the list should be saved after exiting the app

+## Extra features
+- Displays current date

 ## Built with
 - HTML
 - CSS